 The Bybit leverage limit is different for different trading pairs and trading products.
-In the lists presented below, we have summarized the most liquid and traded trading pairs and each maximum leverage.
+The lists presented below summarize the most liquid and traded trading pairs and each maximum leverage.
 Also, read the next section about Bybit dynamic leverage and risk limits.

 Bybit Perpetual Leverage Limit